 Fort Redstone (1)

-A Virginia colonial militia stockaded post, a supply base for Fort Prince George, was built at the mouth of Redstone Creek in February 1754, just north of town.
+A joint Ohio Company and Virginia colonial militia stockaded post, a supply base for Fort Prince George, was built on the Monongahela River just upstream (south) of the mouth of Redstone Creek in February 1754, just north of present-day downtown.
 It was destroyed by the French in June 1754.
 A British fort was proposed here in 1755 during Gen. Braddock's Campaign, but was never built.

-A new post was built by Col. James Burd and the PA colonial militia in 1759 at the mouth of Dunlap (Nemacolin) Creek, known as Fort Burd, but it was also still commonly known as Fort Redstone (2).
+A new post was built by Col. James Burd and the PA colonial militia in 1759 closer to (just north of) the mouth of Dunlap (Nemacolin) Creek, about one mile above (upstream) from the earlier Fort Redstone (1).
+It was known officially as Fort Burd, but it was also commonly known as Fort Redstone (2).
 It was a moated stockade with bastions, and log barracks.
-This was previously the site of an early Indian mound fortification known to the British traders/settlers as Redstone Old Fort.
 The fort was abandoned in 1763 during Pontiac's War.
 The site was possibly used by the Virginia colonial militia in 1774 under Col. Michael Cresap.
 A VA state militia supply depot was located here in 1778.
-A Virginia Land Commission court held office here from 1779 - 80.
+A Virginia Land Commission court held office here from 1779-80.

 In 1786 a civilian trading post was built on the site of Fort Burd / Redstone (2), and in 1796 it was rebuilt as the Nemacolin Castle, a large stone mansion with an octagonal tower with battlements.
 A brick chimney (1787 ?) from the trade post was incorporated in the mansion.
 An extant well also predates the mansion.
-Operated by the Brownsville Historical Society, located between Brashear and Front Streets.
+Operated by the Brownsville Historical Society, located on what once was 1st Ave. (no longer exists), between Brashear and Front Streets.